kdheepak/kdheepak.github.io/content/23-technical_writing.md

     * The second *italicized* item
     * The third etc ...

 Much better!
-It's a lot easier to read and a lot easier to write.
+It's a lot easier to read and a lot easier to write than \LaTeX.
 Markdown, developed by John Gruber, was principally written for the web, to avoid the heavy markup of HTML.
-Tools have been developed to convert Markdown to HTML, PDF and even docx.
+Tools have been developed to convert Markdown to HTML, PDF and even DOCX.

 The main advantages of Markdown: